george7378/basic-physics/README.md

 # basic-physics
 Basic Physics is a very simple rigid body physics simulation, designed to show the minimal code needed for 3D dynamics of cube-like objects.
+It uses MonoGame for graphical rendering.

 The simulation shows a symmetrical cube falling under gravity, and interacting with a flat plane.
 The collisions are handled using a 'penalty method', which allows for easy modelling of impacts and friction.